 Smoking in instructional and recreational areas is prohibited at all times on the Aghia Paraskevi campus.
-The same policy applies to the Xenias street building.
 Ashtray stands are located in designated outdoor smoking areas and at the entrances to all buildings.

 Use of College Name and Emblem

 The College name and emblem, or any part thereof, shall not be used by any student or group of students in connection with any public performance or for any other purpose except as authorized by the Office of Student Affairs.